 - 4.1 Option 1: Do nothing - do not initiate a CGR.
 Once the Borough Council of King's Lynn and West Norfolk is abolished under the Structural Change Order (SCO) required as part of Local Government Reorganisation, this would risk losing the historic Mayoralty, other ceremonial functions and ceremonial assets currently owned by the Borough Council, unless a Charter Trustee body is formed by way of the SCO.
 It would also not address the current democratic deficit.
 Once the Unitary Council model is in place, without a Parish Council residents may not have direct, place-based representation.
 Not recommended. - 4.2 Option 2: Delay initiating the CGR - this would mean the establishment of the Parish Council would be left for the successor authority, there would be no obligation for them to do so.
 There would be no opportunity for us to shape the new Parish Council to ensure effective and smooth transition of responsibility and assets, and, again, risk losing the Mayoralty.
 Not recommended. - 4.3 Option 3: Commit to interim arrangements - Charter Trustees are a legal mechanism used in England to preserve the civic traditions of a former borough or city when its local council is abolished, and no successor parish or town council is created.
 The Charter Trustees would have no power in respect of general functions or services but would be responsible for ensuring the continuation of any ceremonial elements of the town, including a Mayor.
 A CGR would not be required, the Charter Trustees would need to be included in the SCO, as part of the LGR process.
-Not recommended, unless option 4 is not achievable.

-4.4 Option 4: Initiate the CGR as soon as possible - whilst this does not guarantee the establishment of a new Parish Council for King's Lynn, this is the recommended approach.
-There are risks associated with this due to the short timeframe, and concurrent LGR legislation being bought before Parliament.
+Not recommended, unless option 4 is not achievable or residents tell us they do not want a town council. - 4.4 Option 4: Initiate the CGR as soon as possible - this does not guarantee the establishment of a new Parish Council for King's Lynn and there are risks associated with this due to the short timeframe, and concurrent LGR legislation being bought before Parliament.
 The final recommendations must be agreed, and the Reorganisation Order must be made and sealed before the SCO comes into effect (there will possibly be a section in the SCO that will prevent us from making the Reorganisation of Community Governance Order).
 The SCO is expected to be laid before Parliament sometime between September and November 2026, however, it is not yet known when it will come into effect or the precise content of the SCO.

 If it is not possible to make the Reorganisation Order before the SCO comes into effect and we enter the transition period, then the making of the final Reorganisation Order would be for the successor authority (again, there would be no obligation for them to do this).
-An indicative timeframe for the CGR is included at 3.4, however it should be noted that this will require dedicated resources that we do not currently have.
-If this option is not achievable, then option 3 would be recommended.
+An indicative timeframe for the CGR is included at 3.3, however it should be noted that this will require dedicated resources that we do not currently have.
+If this option is not achievable, or if residents tell us they do not want a town council, then option 3 would be recommended.